can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ### Storing passwords

-Next two are not common lisp specific but might be of interest for curious.
+Next two are not Common Lisp specific but might be of interest for curious.
 Since I read the password I wanted to store it to avoid asking again and again.
-However I wasn't fond of storing it in clear text and decided to explore sytem specific solutions
+However, I wasn't fond of storing it in clear text and decided to explore system-specific solutions

-Mac os is perfect in this case because of builtin program `security` that allows to store and retreive passwords.
-For linux (ubuntu in particular) there are no builtins, however after some search I found `libsecret-tools` that help to connect to Gnome keychain.
-Here is how full password management commands look like:
+Mac os is perfect in this case because of built-in program `security` that allows to store and retrieve passwords.
+For Linux (Ubuntu in particular) there are no built-ins, however, after some search

 ```common_lisp
 (defun get-password-cmd (login url)